softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_Router/getCurrentBillingTotal.md

 ---
 title: "getCurrentBillingTotal"
-description: "The '''getCurrentBillingTotal''' method retrieves the total bill amount in US Dollars ($) for the current billing period... "
+description: "Get the total bill amount in US Dollars ($) for this hardware in the current billing period.
+This includes all bandwidth... "
 layout: "method"
 tags:
     - "method"